David B Geohegan

 His research utilizes lasers for synthesis, characterization, and processing of nanoscale materials which exhibit new nanoscale properties for use in hydrogen storage, solid state lighting, and other energy-related applications.

 Professional and Synergistic Activities

-- 2006–p Co-Chair, SPIE Photonics West Conference “Synthesis and Photonics of Nanoscale Materials”
+- 2006–2022 Co-Chair, SPIE Photonics West Conference “Synthesis and Photonics of Nanoscale Materials”